-If there’s one piece of writing advice that took me years to truly understand, it’s write what you know.
+A common piece of writing advice is write what you know.

-When I first heard this instruction, I thought it was odd.
-I don’t remember where I first heard it, but I do remember thinking that as far as writing tips went, it was absurd.
+When I first heard this advice, I thought it was odd.
+I don’t remember where I first heard it, but I remember thinking that as far as writing tips went, it was absurd.

 What about writing from your imagination or your feelings?
 How do genres like science fiction and fantasy fit into the idea that you should only write what you know?

 It all seemed rather limiting.
 Was I supposed to write about American suburbia?
 That’s what I knew, and it was the last thing I wanted to write about.

 One of the reasons memoir doesn’t appeal to me as a writer is because I don’t want to write what I know.
 I don’t want to relive my life.
 I want to use writing to live outside of my life, to explore what I don’t know.

 I decided to disregard the advice and write whatever I wanted.

 What Does It Mean to Write What You Know?